heptarch/heptarch.github.io/projects.md

 spectacular results.
 These results may not always profit the parent company; that probably requires some luck and a crack development team.
 But you pays your money and you takes your choice.
-And to continue parading my straw men, I'd rather bet on Bell than the IAS or Big Tech.
+And to continue parading my straw men, I'd rather bet on Bell than the philosophy of IAS or Big Tech.